tldr-pages/tldr/pages/common/xz.md

 # xz

-> Compress or decompress .xz and .lzma files
+> Compress or decompress .xz and .lzma files.

 - Compress a file: